 - A condition known as pericarditis, which happens when the area around your heart gets inflamed.

 People who drink several alcoholic drinks at a time sometimes have paroxysmal atrial fibrillation.
 Doctors don't know why this happens.
 This is sometimes called "holiday heart syndrome" because it was first noticed after weekends or holidays when many people drink more.

-If your doctor thinks you have atrial fibrillation, he'll give you an exam and ask questions about your medical and family history.
-He'll also ask about your symptoms and if you smoke or drink caffeine or alcohol.
+If your doctor thinks you have atrial fibrillation, they'll give you an exam and ask questions about your medical and family history.
+They'll also ask about your symptoms and if you smoke or drink caffeine or alcohol.

 You might have some of the following tests:

 - Electrocardiogram, also known as an EKG, which records your heart's rate, rhythm, and electrical impulses